-We also provide the Audit Committee with a statement that we have complied with the ethical requirements in Japan regarding independence that are relevant to our audit of the financial statements, and communicate with it all relationships and other matters that may reasonably be thought to bear on our independence, and where applicable, related safeguards in order to eliminate or reduce obstruction factors.
+We also provide the Audit Committee with a statement that we have complied with the ethical requirements in Japan regarding independence that are relevant to our audit of the financial statements, and communicate with it all relationships and other matters that may reasonably be thought to bear on our independence, and where applicable, convey details of measures taken in order to eliminate obstruction factors or safeguards applied in order to reduce obstruction factors to acceptable levels.

-Conflicts of Interest Our firm and the designated engagement partners have no interest in the Company which should be disclosed in accordance with the Certified Public Accountants Act.
+Conflicts of Interest Our firm and the designated engagement partners have no interest in the Company which should be dis-closed in accordance with the Certified Public Accountants Act.